marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

   Interrupt service routines (ISRs) may use the ``__gcc_isr`` pseudo instruction supported by GNU Binutils.
-  If this option is on, the feature can still be disabled for individual ISRs by means of the AVR Function Attributes:gcc-attr:`no_gccisr` function attribute.
+  If this option is on, the feature can still be disabled for individual ISRs by means of the :ref:`avr-function-attributes` function attribute.
 This feature is activated per default if optimization is on (but not with :option:`-Og`, see :ref:`optimize-options`), and if GNU Binutils support `PR21683 <https://sourceware.org/PR21683>`_.